v-for-vincent/blog/content/django_auction.rst

 plugins, so you should install those, as well.
 The former can check for style violations using such tools as pep8 and pylint.
 The latter checks for code coverage.
+(**Edit: You can put this off until the next iteration of this tutorial, because I want to keep things concise so I didn't include the plugins after all.**)

 Once that's done, I create a new free form job and I name it "django-jenkins-yardsale".